lostleaf/mcpc15/README.md

 # mcpc15
-ACM-ICPC 2015 Mid-Central USA Regional Contest
+Code for ACM-ICPC 2015 Mid-Central USA Regional Contest

+Our team got **Rank4** in this contest!

+CHEERS!